-Bschool.com, recently published its list of the “10 Great Companies Who Were Green Before It Was Cool.”
-This group of ten companies were instituting sustainable principles well before it became a trendy marketing ploy.
+Bschool.com recently published its list of the “10 Great Companies Who Were Green Before It Was Cool.”
+This group of ten companies was instituting sustainable principles well before it became a trendy marketing ploy.
 Here is Bschool.com’s list of the green pioneers that have been at the forefront of the sustainable business revolution:

 2. The Body Shop: Today, The Body Shop has over 2,400 stores in 61 countries.
 But back in 1976, it was just the dream of one woman who decided to open a natural and organic personal care store in her West Sussex hometown after being inspired by a California visit.
 While the shop started out selling natural products, its social activism increased over the years, with initiatives to help save the whales, not test on animals, support women and stop human rights abuses.
 Today, these initiatives which made the company so revolutionary (and ultimately profitable) when it was founded are still in place, with Community Trade programs that help locals get a fair price for the products they sell to the company.
 Of course, The Body Shop hasn’t been without controversy, and a story in 2004 indicated that they might not be as green as they claimed to be.

 5. Collins Companies: History tells us that loggers and timber companies back in the day didn’t give much thought to the long-term consequences of their practices, but there are some exceptions to that -and Collins is a good example.
-It has been using responsible forestry practices since the 1940s, never clear-cutting or destroying old growth trees when possible.
-The company has since further refined their practices, earning them Forest Stewardship Council certification.
-It might have meant losing some control over their business, but it has also resulted in bigger profits, cost and energy saving methods of operations and innovative practices that have kept it greener and leaner than its competitors.
+It has been using responsible forestry practices since the 1940s, never clear-cutting or destroying old-growth trees when possible.
+The company has since further refined its practices, earning them Forest Stewardship Council certification.
+It might have meant losing some control over their business, but it has also resulted in bigger profits, cost, and energy-saving methods of operations and innovative practices that have kept it greener and leaner than its competitors.